sgra64/cs4bigdata/F_Spark/README.md

 ### 4.)
 Challenge 4: Explain the PySpark Environment

-Briefly describe which essential parts a PySpark-environment consists of.
+Briefly describe which essential parts a PySpark-environment consists of and
+concepts:

+- RDD, DF, DS

+- Transformation

+- Action

+- Lineage

+- Partition

 &nbsp;